11 Top-Rated Caverns in Texas

 3. Cave Without a Name

-An hour's drive from both San Antonio and New Braunfels, this untitled cavern features large rooms and many hanging formations.
-Named as such because no title could capture the beauty of the cave system, Cave Without a Name has been inspiring the public since 1939.
+This untitled cavern features large rooms and many hanging formations, located an hour's drive from both San Antonio and New Braunfels.
+It was named as such because no title could capture the beauty of the cave system, and Cave Without a Name has been inspiring the public since its mainstream discovery in 1939.

 The cave itself has been forming for thousands of years.
 The massive formations throughout the cave do well to represent this incredible geologic timescale.